bakezozo-lite/bakezozo-lite/README.md

 - 👋 Hi, I’m @bakezozo-lite
 - 👀 I’m interested in game dev and fullstack development
 - 🌱 I’m currently learning NextJS
-- 🌱 I’m currently working on a little videogame project in Godot
+- 🌱 I’m currently working on some random projects in Python, hoping to start doing work on my Godot project
 - ⚡ Fun fact: This is my "private" GitHub account :3

 <!---